Javeria Saud: Acting comeback and critical acclaim (2020-present)

 In 2020, she made an acting comeback with soap opera Nand replacing Faiza Hasan who previously played the antagonist in it.

 In 2022, she played a strict Punjabi housewife in Hum TV's Ramadan special Paristan alongside an ensemble cast, in which her performance was met with mostly negative reviews due to the incorrect Punjabi dialect.

 In 2023, Saud's performance as a outspoken and cunning daughter-in-law in soap opera Baby Baji bajjo and mohabbat satrungi and mohabbat aur mehngai was well-received by critics and audience.

 Personal life

 Javeria has been married to actor Saud since 2005.
-She has two children.
+She has two children.She belong to a Saraiki family from Dera Ghazi Khan.